pbhak/midi-translation/README.md

 ---

 ## Running locally
-Install dependencies with `bun i`, create `.env` with a `PORT` variable containing your desired port for the server, and run the server with `bun dev`!
+After cloning the repo, install dependencies with `bun i`, create a `.env` in the project root with a `PORT` variable containing your desired port for the server, and run the server with `bun dev`!